-Example Estimate: USDA endorsement fees can be found on their website here -- for a cat with no blood tests it will cost $38 USD.
+Example Estimate: USDA endorsement fees can be found on their website here .
+If your cat does not require blood tests, your endorsement fee may be as low as $38.
+However, if your destination country requires blood tests, the cost will be raised to $121, along with additional fees for each pet.
 Keep in mind that this does not include the time spent to book and attend an in-person appointment or the cost of mailing in paperwork to be endorsed.

-Some countries will only allow pets to enter with an import permit at hand.
-As you can imagine, getting a formal approval from a government to bring your pet overseas can often come at quite the price.
+Some countries will only allow pets to enter with an import permit in hand.
+As you can imagine, getting formal approval from the government to bring your pet overseas can often come at quite a price.

 If you discover your destination requires an import permit, try looking for these fees on that country’s government website.

 Example Estimate: The fees for obtaining an import permit for a pet going to Australia can be found on the DAFF website here.
 For just one cat, the import permit fees will cost $480 AUD.

 Once your cat arrives, there are clearance steps that need to be taken.
 These can include brokers, taxes, tariffs, and other country-specific fees that need to be paid in order for your cat to be released to you.

 Most airlines will be happy to share any of these customs fees with you when you book your cat’s flight.
 If that’s not the case, check your destination country’s government website to see if there are any customs fees indicated there.

 Example Estimate: New Zealand’s governing body over pet imports, MPI, lists their border clearance charges on their website here.
 Depending on the country your cat is traveling from, this fee can range anywhere between $28.19 NZD (fixed) to $186.30 NZD (hourly).